aws-samples/aws-edge-compute-workshop/modules/02_EC2_Creation.md

    * *Description*: `MQTT Communications`

    This change to the security group is necessary in order to enable *Greengrass* to communicate with *AWS IoT Core* via MQTT using certificate based authentication.

-   <mark>should we leave the default ssh rule open to anywhere?</mark>
+   	_NOTE_: in a live environment we would not recommend to leave the any ports open to all IP addresses if possible.

 1. Review the selected configuration and confirm by pressing the **Launch** button.